Commitments

 That's why we are fully committed to reducing the carbon footprint of transport solutions, as well as to adopting climate-resilient and low-carbon strategies that will enable the transition to a truly sustainable global transport system.

-The implication of the Paris Agreement is clear: to limit the rise in temperature to +2°C by the end of the century, carbon neutrality must be achieved by 2050.
+The implication of the Paris Agreement is clear: to limit the rise in temperature to well below 2°C by the end of the century, carbon neutrality must be achieved by 2050.
+Alstom is committed to science-based CO2 emissions reduction targets in line with the Paris Agreement.

 Alstom is committed to supporting carbon neutrality in transport and has adopted a “Climate and energy transition strategy” along three lines: